 1. Use Smart URL Shorteners with Analytics

-Shortened links with advanced analytics can help track every click’s IP, device, referrer, and timestamp.
+Shortened links with advanced analytics track every click’s IP, device, referrer, and timestamp.
 A spike in traffic from one location or repeated clicks from the same IP?
 That’s a red flag.
+Use littleurl.in’s analytics to detect and block suspicious activity.
+For example:

 2. Set Click Limits & Expiry Rules